Danse avec les stars season 12: Week 9 : Semi-final

 Each couple will be coached all the week by M. Pokora & Katrina Patchett, winning couple of the Season 1 of Danse avec les stars and will impose to each couples one of the figures they did during their journey in season 1 for The first round.

-The couple finishing last during the first round is directly send in bottom 3 without doing the second round.
+The couple finishing last during the first round is directly sent in bottom 3 without doing the second round.

-The 2 worst scoring couple for The second round are send in bottom 3.
+The 2 worst scoring couple for The second round are sent in bottom 3.